 On December 20, 1952, Jones was traded to the Chicago Cubs for cash and pitcher Monk Dubiel.
 The Cubs acquired Jones to take some of the workload off veteran reliever Dutch Leonard.
 Jones pitched in 22 games (0-2) with Chicago before being sent down to Springfield in the International League.
 The following year, he was sold to the Los Angeles Angels in the Pacific Coast League.
 After he started out 3-6, the Angels optioned him to Beaumont of the Texas League.
 In October, Jones’s contract was sold to Macon and he hung up his spikes a short time later.

 After retiring from baseball, Jones worked for the General Electric Company in Dallas, Texas.
 His marriage to Yvette ended in a divorce in 1970 and five years later he married the former Patricia Perry.
 Jones eventually relocated to Greenville, North Carolina, where he died of lung cancer on April 18, 1991, at the age of 69.
-He was survived by his wife, Patricia, and three children, Shelley, Susan, and David.
+He was survived by his wife, Patricia, and four children, Shelley, Susan, Kathy, and David.
 He was buried at Greenwood Cemetery in Greenville.
 In 2013 Sheldon Jones was inducted into the Museum of Nebraska Major League Baseball’s Hall of Fame.